SebastianoF/bruker2nifti/README.md

 Alternatively double click on
 `GUI/run_setupper_MAC`.
-After the installation, double-click on the file 'OpenGUIbru2nii' to open the GUI.
+After the isntalling, double-click on the file 'OpenGUIbru2nii' to open the GUI.
 The launcher can be moved around in the user system.

 ![gui_example](https://github.com/SebastianoF/bruker2nifti/blob/master/screenshots/gui_example.jpg)